Degree type(s): Master's

 Graduate degree; Master of Science

-The MS in Counseling degree is offered as an evening program at the University of Mary’s satellite campus locations in downtown Bismarck and Fargo, North Dakota.
+The MS in Counseling degree is offered as an evening program at the University of Mary’s satellite campus locations in Bismarck and Fargo, North Dakota.

 School Counseling Program Highlights